-This option has no effect in AArch64 state because the A64 instruction set does not include the IT instruction.
-The integrated assembler gives a warning if you use the -mimplicit-it option for A64 code.
+This option has no effect for targets in AArch64 state because the A64 instruction set does not include the IT instruction.
+The integrated assembler gives a warning if you use the -mimplicit-it option with A64 code.

 The default is -mimplicit-it=arm.